What Is Cellulitis?

 - Make sure your child takes the antibiotics exactly as directed and for the full course.

-- Follow the doctor's suggestions for treating the area of cellulitis, such as elevating the affected part of the body or applying heat or warm soaks to it.
+- Follow the doctor's suggestions for treating the area of cellulitis, such as raising the affected part of the body or applying heat or warm soaks to it.

 - You can give over-the-counter pain relievers such as acetaminophen or ibuprofen to ease pain and keep a fever down.
-Follow the package directions about how much to give and how often to give it.
+Follow the package directions about how much to give and how often.

 After your child takes antibiotics for 1 or 2 days, the doctor may schedule an office visit to check that the area of cellulitis has improved.
 This means that the antibiotics are working against the infection.